urbit/urbit.org/content/using/os/shell.md

 ### Variables

-You can use `=` to set an environment variable in Dojo, but there are a few reserved names that have special uses.
+You can use `=` to set an environment variable in dojo, but there are a few reserved names that have special uses.

 #### `dir`